Dose-Dense Chemotherapy

 What is dose-dense chemotherapy?

-What types of cancer is DDC used in?
+What types of cancer can DDC treat?

 - Early heart disease.